 I think I had 20 prospects ready to get some nice emails from me regarding our awesome Iran Travel Guide.

 This is the 1st batch I used to test my message, which included the main reason they should update their links pointing to our competitors and substitute them for what we offer (remember that I told you to add a unique touch to your content?

 This is when it becomes very important).

 Even if I didn’t have a crazy budget constraint, I would still do the test outreach for ~20 prospects in order to test the message.

 Even though I mostly relied on the competitor backlink profiles (simply because we could get more links per hour), I still had to check whether the resources pages strategy would work.

-Resources pages are those pages that are lists of relevant sites.
+Resource pages are those pages that include lists of relevant sites.